uzairqidwai/119-Wearable-Device/Testing/HardwareTests/SendSMS/README.md

 ### 2. Open Terminal Software:

-- Connect to the appropriate COM port with a baud rate (commonly 115200 for the A9G).
+- Connect to the appropriate COM port with a baud rate (115200 for the A9G).
 - Ensure settings are 8-N-1: 8 data bits, no parity, 1 stop bit.

 ### 3. Test Basic Communication: